Railway-Op-Sim/chocolatey-packages/README.md

 # ROS Chocolatey Package
-Allows the installation of ROS via the [Chocolatey Package Manager](https://community.chocolatey.org/) for Windows.
-The setup will install ROS into `C:\Program Files\RailwayOperationSimulator`.
+Allows the installation of RailOS via the [Chocolatey Package Manager](https://community.chocolatey.org/) for Windows.
+The setup will install RailOS into `C:\Program Files\RailwayOperationSimulator`.
 This is currently under review but will allow users to run:

 ## Install
 ```pwsh